Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 ![Account sheet - no account selected](../../Assets/Screenshots/RetailSuiteAccounting/Book/AccountSheet/AccountSheetNoAccount.png "[Account sheet - no account selected]")

-When clicking the *ACCOUNT SHEET* tab, a blank tab and the message "No account selected" may be displayed.
+When clicking the *ACCOUNT SHEET* tab, a blank tab and the notice "No account selected" may be displayed.
 An account must be selected to display the corresponding details.
-If a posting is selected in the *POSTINGS* tab, the details of the account specified in the Contra Account field are displayed in the *ACCOUNT SHEET* tab.
-If the Contra Account field is empty, the details of the account specified in the Account field are displayed.
+If a posting is selected in the *POSTINGS* tab, the details of the account specified in the *Contra Account* field are displayed in the *ACCOUNT SHEET* tab.
+If the *Contra Account* field is empty, the details of the account specified in the *Account* field are displayed.

 For detailed information about accessing an account sheet, see [Access the account sheet](../Operation/02_ReviewAccount.md#access-the-account-sheet).